X

 QB Will Levis

 Will Levis has not taken that Year 2 leap and will remain a risky QB2 option in fantasy in Week 7.
 The Bills have allowed only one quarterback (Lamar Jackson) to finish as top-14 quarterback, and C.J.
 Stroud is the only quarterback to throw for over 300 yards in a game against them this season.
-Given Levis' struggles through the air across the first six weeks, he'll be a low-end QB2 this week.
+Given Levis's struggles through the air across the first six weeks, he'll be a low-end QB2 this week.

 RB James Cook

 James Cook (toe) missed last week's game due to a toe injury, but he should return in Week 7 against the Titans.
 However, this matchup isn't the best for Cook.
-Opposing running backs are averaging only 3.3 yards per carry against Tennessee this year, and only two running backs (Breece Hall and Braelon Allen) have finished as top-12 running backs against them this year.
-So, in his return, Cook is a riskier RB2 option.
+Opposing running backs are averaging only 3.3 yards per carry against Tennessee this year, and only two running backs (Breece Hall and Braelon Allen) have finished as top-12 running backs against it this year.
+So in his return, Cook is a riskier RB2 option.

 WR Khalil Shakir

 Khalil Shakir (ankle) was limited last week due to an ankle injury and only played 38% of the team's offensive snaps.
 Even though he will see more snaps in Week 7, the Bills wideout is hard to trust.
 Tennessee has allowed the second-fewest fantasy points per game to wideouts, and Shakir's matchup (Roger McCreary) has only allowed 85 receiving yards the entire year.
-So, he should only be started in deeper formats this weekend.
+So he should only be started in deeper formats this weekend.

 Injuries: